sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

 unethical example.
 Suppose you wanted to find out if smoking causes lung cancer.
 One way to do this would be to find people who smoke and people who do not smoke and look to see if smokers have a higher rate of lung cancer.
-Thit is *not* a proper experiment, since the researcher does not have a lot of control over who is and is not a smoker.
+This is *not* a proper experiment, since the researcher does not have a lot of control over who is and is not a smoker.
 And this really matters.
 For instance, it might be that people who choose to smoke cigarettes also tend to have poor diets, or maybe they tend to work in